root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   In genreflex add support for some the I/O rule element to be optional (in particular source and target)
     *   Extent/correct the detection of renamed classes
     *   Implementation the streamerInfo actions for kBits
-    *   Improve performace of reading a vector of non-class type by 25% (i.e. std::vector<int>).</int>
+    *   Improve performance of reading a vector of non-class type by 25% (i.e. std::vector<int>).</int>
     *   Improve performance of reading a branch with an std::list<int> by 25% by migrating to using the StreamerInfoAction and by implementing the access to iterator (creation, copy, increment, delete) via template function (rather than reallying on the slow mechanism using 'At' (and its use of the fEnv) ...)
     *   Remove inadvertent match between 2 unrelated STL collection containing objects.
     *   Add the concept of implicit rules to (centrally) support automatic translation of STL collection from numeric type to other numeric type or for when the contained class has some rules.
 Currently enabled only when the target is an std::vector.
-    *   Fix the Conversion of a Double32 or Float16 inside a collection of object to another type (the previous implemetation was not supporting the customization of the factor nor the number of bits).
+    *   Fix the Conversion of a Double32 or Float16 inside a collection of object to another type (the previous implementation was not supporting the customization of the factor nor the number of bits).
 *   TTree
     *   In SetBranchAddress, use the result of CheckBranchAddressType to decide whether to actually use the address or not.
-This avoid mis-using the user's pointer (but also might make invalid/awkward code fails).
+This avoid misusing the user's pointer (but also might make invalid/awkward code fails).
 To prevent the check (and hence for the use a pointer no matter what), the user needs to cast the pointer to a void*.
     *   SetBranchAddress now returns an error code.
     *   In TTree::SetBranchAddress, properly reset the TargetClass when the address is changed (back) to the original type.
     *   Issue an error message if the class type of the argument to TTree::SetBranchAddress can not be determined (missing dictionary but having only a typeid).